Energy reconstruction in a liquid argon calorimeter cell using convolutional neural networks: Simulation of Current in a HEC Calorimeter Cell

 \section{Simulation of Current in a HEC Calorimeter Cell}

-The total energy deposited in a HEC detector cell $E$ is given by the sum of two different components: pileup $p$, which includes deposited energy from known physical processes and is proportional to the luminosity of the LHC, and signal $S$, which is representative of particular and rare processes.
+The total energy deposited in a HEC detector cell $E$ is given by the sum of two different components: pileup $p$, which includes deposited energy from multiple low-energy collisions and is proportional to the luminosity of the LHC, and signal $S$, which is representative of particular and rare processes.
 The energy can be expressed as a function of discrete time $t$, with 25~ns or 1~bunch crossing (BC) spacing:

-In this study, $p(t)$ is simulated according to~\cite{hec110}, where the total pileup energy at a given bunch crossing is the sum of energies from many minimum bias events.
+In this study, $p(t)$ is simulated according to~\cite{hec110}, where the total pileup energy at a given BC is the sum of energies from many minimum bias events.
 The probability density function for the energy of a single minimum bias event is given by